Police officers say Black Lives Matter mural is ‘discriminatory’ in California lawsuit - Bioreports

 Five police officers have sued Palo Alto, saying the California city allowed a Black Lives Matter mural to be created with “discriminatory and harassing” images against police.

-The mural was created in June 2020 across from city hall after George Floyd, a 46-year-old Black man, died while in police custody on May 25, 2020, in Minneapolis, The bioreports reported.
+The mural was created in June 2020 across from city hall after George Floyd, a 46-year-old Black man, died while in police custody on May 25, 2020, in Minneapolis, The Daily Post reported.
 Floyd’s death sparked an avalanche of protests across the nation.

 Palo Alto city spokeswoman Meghan Horrigan said in July 2020 that “in no way does the mural take away from the value we have in our police officers who serve our community every day” and that it would stay on the street for “up to a year.”
 It was removed in November, according to the publication.